peteroupc/peteroupc.github.io/insmat.md

     - [**Instructional practices**](https://www.thescienceofmath.com/) and [**course content**](https://mathacademy.com/courses) for Mathematics; also see [**Merlo 2024**](https://www.cis.org.au/publication/the-science-of-mathematics-and-how-to-apply-it/).
     - Structuring lessons in History and other aspects of Social Studies using the [**Four-Question Method**](https://4qmteaching.net/).
     - Structuring lessons in U.S. Civics using the questions in the civics portion of the naturalization test given by the U.S. government, or using such questions for retrieval practice.
-    - Devoting at least [**45 minutes daily**](https://ccsso.org/sites/default/files/2018-11/Elementary%20SS%20Brief%2045%20Minute%20Version_0.pdf) to Social Studies instruction up to fifth grade.
-    - Devoting [**at least as much daily time as other content subjects**](https://www.nsta.org/nstas-official-positions/elementary-school-science) to Science instruction up to fifth grade.
+    - Devoting a nontrivial amount of daily instructional time to [**Social Studies**](https://ccsso.org/sites/default/files/2018-11/Elementary%20SS%20Brief%2045%20Minute%20Version_0.pdf) and [**Science**](https://www.nsta.org/nstas-official-positions/elementary-school-science) instruction up to fifth grade.

 5. Instructional materials in Language Arts: